grommet/grommet/src/js/components/Calendar/README.md

 **a11yTitle**

-Custom title to be used by screen readers.
+Custom label to be used by screen readers.
+When this prop is provided, an aria-label containing this string will be added to the element.

 ```
 string